iamshadmirza/BlogsByShad/blogs/rntl/index.md

 });
 ```

-You can use this `test` keyword interchangeably with `it.` We usually start with adding `test.
-Todo ()` with a description as the initial list of tests we will cover.
-We can also use `test.skip` to skip specific tests from running in the test suite.
+You can use this `test` keyword interchangeably with `it`.
+We usually start with adding `test.todo()` with a description as the initial list of tests we will cover.
+Then we go ahead and add the actual code as a callback in the second argument.
+We can also use `test.skip()` to skip specific tests in the test suite.

-We always name test files with `.test.js` or `.spec.js` suffix and add them inside a `__tests__` folder.
-This convention tells the test runner to look for files containing tests.
+You might be wondering how does a test runner find the files containing tests.
+We name test files with `.test.js` or `.spec.js` suffix for this reason.
+We can also choose to put them inside a `__tests__` folder, but it's usually a good practice to keep the test alongside the component file.

 Now that we have some idea about testing.
 Let's move on to writing tests for a React Native app.